MobileID-Strong-Authentication/mid-radius-rig/index.md

 ```

 ## Troubleshooting
+#### RADIUS Client
+Please ensure that your RADIUS client settings are correctly set:
+* RADIUS client `Timeout` set to `60 seconds`.
+This will ensure enough time for the user to respond to the MobileID authentication request.
+* RADIUS client `Retry` set to no more than `1`.
+The client should not retry because there might be still a MobileID authentication session on-going.

 #### LDAP

 When troubleshooting issues it may be useful to test user credentials directly against the LDAP server.